anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 The virtual network interface specifications extend a Flavour customization with network interface(s), with an associated bandwidth, and are identified by the literal, “n”, followed by the interface bandwidth (in Gbps).
 Multiple network interfaces can be specified by repeating the “n” option.

 Virtual interfaces may be of an Access type, and thereby untagged, or may be of a Trunk type, with one or more 802.1Q tagged logical interfaces.
+Note, tagged interfaces are encapsulated by the Overlay, such that tenant isolation (i.e. security) is maintained, irrespective of the tag value(s) applied by the VNF.

 Note, the number of virtual network interfaces, aka vNICs, associated with an instance of a virtual environment, is directly related to the number of vNIC extensions declared for the environment.
 The vNIC extension is not part of the base Flavour.
 ```